Criminal Law

 Bail Definition

-Bail is money or other property that is deposited with the court to ensure that the person accused of a crime will return to court when they are required to do so.
-If the defendant returns to court as required, the bail will be returned at the end of the case, even if the defendant is ultimately convicted.
-However, if the defendant does not come to court when required or violates their bail conditions, the bail will be forfeited to the court and will not be returned.
+Bail is money or other property deposited with the court to ensure that a person accused of a crime will return to court when required.
+If the defendant returns for their court appearances as required, the court returns the bail at the end of the case, even if the defendant is convicted.
+However, if the defendant does not come to court when required or violates their bail conditions, the defendant forfeits the bail.

 What Is Bail?